-The Program together with SunPower installed 673 residential solar panel systems at an average size of 2.30kW, for a total installed capacity of 1.56MW.
+The Program together with SunPower installed 673 residential solar power systems at an average size of 2.30kW, for a total installed capacity of 1.56MW.
 Analysis shows the average solar household used 41% less electricity from the network, or 8.15kWh per day.

 The $50-001 – $100,000 income band was most prevalent for households that purchased a solar PV system through Perth Solar City.
 The level of satisfaction for solar PV system performance was high, with 77% of participants indicating they were “very satisfied”.